yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/secure-fields-web/secure-fields-payment.md

 > 📘 TypeScript Library
 >
-> If you are using TypeScript, Yuno provides a [library](https://www.npmjs.com/package/@yuno-payments/sdk-web-types) that you can use to see all available methods available in the Yuno Web SDK.
+> If you are using TypeScript, Yuno provides a [library](https://www.npmjs.com/package/@yuno-payments/sdk-web-types) that you can use to see all available methods in the Yuno Web SDK.

 ## Step 2: Initialize secure fields with the public key

-In your JavaScript application, create an instance of the `Yuno` class by providing a valid `PUBLIC_API_KEY`.
+In your JavaScript application, create an instance of the `Yuno` class by providing a valid `PUBLIC_API_KEY`:

 ```javascript
 const yuno = await Yuno.initialize(PUBLIC_API_KEY);